 The SMR applies to individuals who hold senior manager functions (SMFs) which the FCA prescribes.
 The FCA identifies SMFs because, in relation to the firm's regulated activities, the individual performs a role that could involve a serious risk of consequences for the firm, or for business or other interests in the UK.
 The SMR applies to anyone who performs an SMF, whether they are based in the UK or overseas.

-The FCA proposes the following SMFs for the Core Regime, all of which are approved persons under the current approved persons regime:
+The following SMFs are relevant under the Core Regime, all of which are approved persons under the current approved persons regime:

 Governing functions